 6. All of your employees must receive Copy B and C of their form W-2 by January 31st.

-7. Copy A of all the W-2s and Copy A of the W-3 must be postmarked to the Social Security Administration by the end of February.
-If you file electronically with SSA... you have until March 31.
+7. Copy A of all the W-2s and Copy A of the W-3 must be postmarked to the Social Security Administration by January 31st whether you paper or efile!!!!

 Notice that your organization does not send a copy of the form W-2 and W-3 to the IRS.
 Instead, the Social Security Administration shares the W-2 and W-3 information with the IRS.
 So...your church or nonprofit does not have to send copies to both agencies.